-With 2013 just a few weeks away, it’s definitely time to look at the small business trends that are likely to be the center of attention in the coming year.
+With the start of the New Year just a few weeks away, it’s definitely time to look at the small business trends that are likely to be the center of attention in the coming year.
 There are countless trends being discussed in the news, but we selected a few that should be on your radar.
 We feel the business trends on our list have a good chance of making a big impact for small and mid-sized companies nationwide.
-Balboa Capital hopes you find this latest blog entry to be informative and helpful.

-Mobile shopping numbers went through the roof in 2012, and they are showing no signs of slowing down in 2013.
-In 2010, there were 36 million mobile shoppers in the United States.
-In 2013, that number will eclipse 80 million.
+Mobile shopping numbers went through the roof last year, and they are showing no signs of slowing down.
 This presents small businesses with an opportunity to sell more of their products and services.
 However, this can only be achieved with a user-friendly mobile website that offers an easy online shopping experience.
 If you don’t have a mobile version of your website, now is the time to get one.
 Make sure you have your mobile website designed and optimized for the various mobile phones, tablets and search engines.